"IT IS NOT THE STRENGTH OF THE BODY THAT COUNTS, BUT THE STRENGTH OF THE SPIRIT."

 An overwhelming amount of misguided information still exists; usually published by non-dystonic musicians, psychologists, and people scheming for profitable amounts of money claiming musician's dystonia is solely a psychological or emotional behavioral disorder with no scientific publications on the details of their methods and no research to back up their claim.

-Most offensive is the idea that if a musician isn't able to be cured, then it is the musician's lack of commitment instead of the practitioner's method.
+Most offensive is the idea that if a musician is not able to be cured, then it is the musician's lack of commitment instead of the practitioner's method.
 For a disorder with an unknown cure it is easy to fall into the trap of pseudo-psychology explanations.
 This doesn't happen so much in the realm of hand dystonia, but primarily pushed on brass and woodwind players with embouchure dystonia.

 Initially I started my blog Living with Embouchure Dystonia as a way to keep track of noted observations throughout self rehabilitation.
 After what is considered a career-ending diagnosis I was not going to shoulder an undertaking in silence, nor go out without a fight.

 I had my first large-scale orchestra concert in 2016 and proud to say I've taken a huge step by joining a community orchestra in 2018 with the hopes of slowly reintroducing myself to performing.
 After making significant progress in 2013 other musicians with dystonia started reaching out for advice and guidance.
 It was then I realized the dire need to advocate more awareness, share information on various types of brass performance-related injuries, and collect as much embouchure dystonia research possible on my blog.